OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: More Backgrounds and Related Works

 Drift detection plays an important role in open environment learning.
 By identifying the occurrence, type, and magnitude of distribution drifts, algorithms can be modified and updated accordingly.

 \rev{Drift detection methods fall into two broad categories: data drift detection and concept drift detection.
 Denote features as $X$ and labels as $Y$.
-Data drift estimates the change of $(X, Y)$, while concept drift estimates the change of the learned function $f:\mathcal{X} \rightarrow \mathcal{Y}$.
-Therefore, the input of data drift detector is usually the dataset itself, while concept drift detectors mostly require the error rate of a model trained on the data stream. }
+Data drift detectors estimate the change of $(X, Y)$, while concept drift detectors estimate the change of the learned function $f:\mathcal{X} \rightarrow \mathcal{Y}$.
+Therefore, the input of data drift detectors is usually the dataset itself, while concept drift detectors mostly require the error rate of a model trained on the data stream. }

-In terms of data drift detection, \citet{lu2018learning} proposes to compute the similarity between new and old data with certain distance metrics, and then conduct a hypothesis test to decide whether a drift occurs.
-Frequently employed statistical tests include the Kolmogorov-Smirnov test \citep{berger2014kolmogorov}, Wilcoxon test, and Kullback-Leibler divergence \citep{joyce2011kullback}. \citet{kifer2004detecting} proposes to apply the Kolmogorov-Smirnov test between adjacent windows.
+In terms of data drift detection, \citet{lu2018learning} propose to compute the similarity between new and old data with certain distance metrics, and then conduct a hypothesis test to decide whether a drift occurs.
+Frequently employed statistical tests include the Kolmogorov-Smirnov test \citep{berger2014kolmogorov}, Wilcoxon test, and Kullback-Leibler divergence \citep{joyce2011kullback}. \citet{kifer2004detecting} propose to apply the Kolmogorov-Smirnov test between adjacent windows.
 Distance metrics, such as the Hellinger distance, are often used to determine the similarity between different distributions.
-However, without an appropriate window size, potential drift might go unnoticed.
-Adaptive time window-based solutions, like ADaptive WINdowing (ADWIN) \citep{bifet2007learning}, are proposed to detect distribution drift using an adaptive window size.
+However, without an appropriate window size, potential drifts might go unnoticed.
+Adaptive window-based solutions, like ADaptive WINdowing (ADWIN) \citep{bifet2007learning}, are proposed to detect distribution drifts using an adaptive window size.

-In terms of concept drift detection, a typical technique is to closely observe the model's effectiveness.
-For instance, a substantial decrease in the model's accuracy may signal a change in the data distribution.
-Algorithms like the Drift Detection Method (DDM) \citep{gama2004learning} and Early Drift Detection Method (EDDM) \citep{baena2006early} signal drift when the error rate falls out of control.
+In terms of concept drift detection, a typical technique is to closely observe the model accuracy.
+A substantial decrease in the model accuracy may signal a change in the mapping function from inputs to targets.
+Algorithms like the Drift Detection Method (DDM) \citep{gama2004learning} and Early Drift Detection Method (EDDM) \citep{baena2006early} signal drifts when the error rate falls out of control.
 However, the task of drift detection becomes complex when the ground truth is not readily available.